-We maintain rental listings on a computerized program that is put on the web and updated as we receive new listings.
+We maintain rental listings in a searchable database that is updated as we receive new listings.
 Students are responsible for contacting and making all arrangements with the landlords.

 HOW CAN I FIND ROOMMATES?

 Vermont Law School offers a roommate website for VLS students only.
-You will need to complete a roommate questionnaire about yourself and your housing preferences.
-After you complete the roommate form and it is activated by VLS Housing staff, you will be sent a URL.
-The URL will include a list of students who have joined the roommate finder service.
+You will need to complete a roommate questionnaire (ask the Housing Coordinator for the login) about yourself and your housing preferences.
+After you complete the roommate form and it is activated by VLS Housing staff, you will be able to search a list of students who have joined the roommate finder service.
 You can then contact potential roommates with shared lifestyles from this list.

 You can also rent a house or large apartment yourself, and join the roommate finder service to recruit roommates to share it with you.
-Without joining the roommate finder service, you may be able to find a shared living situation by going to the searchable VLS Housing List (above) and search for Rooms, Shared Houses or Shared Apartments.
+Or, you may be able to find a shared living situation by going to the VLS Housing database and searching for Rooms, Shared Houses or Shared Apartments.
 These shared situations may be with current law students or with local families.

 WHAT DO I DO IF I HAVE A PROBLEM WITH MY LANDLORDS?